mspnp/cloud-design-patterns/docs/leader-election.md

 There are several strategies for electing a leader among a set of tasks in a distributed environment, including:
 - Selecting the task instance with the lowest-ranked instance or process ID.
-- Racing to obtain a shared, distributed mutex. <<RBC: We go back and forth between "obtain" and "acquire" in this pattern.
-Originally I changed to obtain because that seemed like a more straightforward word.
-However, as I got further in the doc and saw "acquire" was in some method names I rethought that decision.
-The question I have is should we standardize on acquire?
-Or leave as is?>> The first task instance that acquires the mutex is the leader.
+- Racing to acquire a shared, distributed mutex.
+The first task instance that acquires the mutex is the leader.
 However, the system must ensure that, if the leader terminates or becomes disconnected from the rest of the system, the mutex is released to allow another task instance to become the leader.
-- Implementing one of the common leader election algorithms such as the [Bully Algorithm](http://www.cs.colostate.edu/~cs551/CourseNotes/Synchronization/BullyExample.html) or the [Ring Algorithm](http://www.cs.colostate.edu/~cs551/CourseNotes/Synchronization/RingElectExample.html). <<RBC: If we're not going to discuss the more sophisticated techniques why even mention them?>> These algorithms assume that each candidate in the election has a unique ID, and that it can communicate with the other candidates reliably.
+- Implementing one of the common leader election algorithms such as the [Bully Algorithm](http://www.cs.colostate.edu/~cs551/CourseNotes/Synchronization/BullyExample.html) or the [Ring Algorithm](http://www.cs.colostate.edu/~cs551/CourseNotes/Synchronization/RingElectExample.html).
+These algorithms assume that each candidate in the election has a unique ID, and that it can communicate with the other candidates reliably.

 ## Issues and considerations